 - Position: Professor of Mechanical and Medical Engineering

-- Areas of expertise: biotribology; biomechanics, fatigue; prototype medical instruments; trauma biomechanics; medical devices; application of fundamental engineering principles to medical devices.
+- Areas of expertise: Bio-tribology; biomechanics, fatigue; prototype medical instruments; trauma biomechanics; medical devices; Application of fundamental Mechanical Engineering principles to problem solving.

 - Email: T.D.Stewart@leeds.ac.uk